causalMedAnalysis/ipwmed/README.md

 - `cvars(varlist)`: Specifies the list of baseline covariates to be included in the analysis.
 Categorical variables need to be coded as a series of dummy variables before being entered as covariates.
 - `sampwts(varname)`: Specifies a variable containing sampling weights to include in the analysis.
-- `censor`: Censors the inverse probability weights at their 1st and 99th percentiles.
+- `censor(numlist)`: Censors the inverse probability weights at the percentiles provided in `numlist`.
 - `detail`: Prints the fitted models for the exposure and saves three variables containing the inverse probability weights used to compute the effect estimates.
 - `bootstrap_options`: All `bootstrap` options are available.